duglin/helloworld/README.md

 within that.
 Let's not head down the path of inventing some kind of scripting language here.
 That's why I think it's overly complex (I don't see the need for `steps`) and overly simplified (if you do see the need then a simple list isn't sufficient in the long run).
+The point is, it should be trivially easy to create new BuildTemplates so that anyone can do it any time, and we don't need a more formalized system.

 And finally, originally I didn't use Build Templates, I just put a reference to the Kaniko image directly into my Service definition's build section and